-Hands-On Manufacturing: Get your hands busy with manufacturing techniques.
+Hands-On Manufacturing: Get hands-on with manufacturing techniques.
 Learn how to shape, cut, join, and assemble materials to create functional and aesthetically pleasing products.

 Material Exploration Projects: Engage in exciting projects that allow you to apply your material knowledge and manufacturing skills.
 Design and manufacture products that address realworld needs, demonstrating your innovation and craftsmanship.